densalzmann/universal-package-inspector/README.md

-## Dev Dependencies:
-    * libgtest-dev for apt / gtest-devel for fedora

-## Run:
-    * ./build/upi scan text

-## ToDo:
-    * [x] detect available package managers
-    * [x] implement filesystem scanner
-    * [x] implement a conflict search for available package managers
-    * [x] create a suitable report generator
-    * [ ] look what package managers may in real have conflicts and what type of conflicts
-    * [ ] create a test docker container with included conflicts for e2e tests
-    * [ ] include package managers: ...

-# Unified Package Inspector (UPI) CLI
+# Universal Package Inspector (UPI) CLI

 ## Overview

-**Unified Package Inspector (UPI)** is an in-progress command-line tool designed to scan and analyze installed packages across multiple package managers on a Linux system.
+**Universal Package Inspector (UPI)** is an in-progress command-line tool designed to scan and analyze installed packages across multiple package managers on a Linux system.
 UPI aims to detect potential conflicts, such as duplicate packages, version mismatches, or file path overlaps, and generate detailed reports in various formats, such as text, JSON, or HTML.

 The tool currently supports the following package managers: